Publishing package distribution releases using GitHub Actions CI/CD workflows¶

 python-version: "3.x"

-This will download your repository into the CI runner and then install and activate Python 3.10.
+This will download your repository into the CI runner and then install and activate the newest available Python 3 release.

 package.